andrewliao11/pytorch-a3c-mujoco/README.md

 <p><img src="asset/logo.png" align="middle"></p>

+***Disclaimer: my implementation right now is unstable (you ca refer to the learning curve below), I'm not sure if it's my problems.
+All comments are welcomed and feel free to contact me!***

 This code aims to solve some control problems, espicially in Mujoco, and is highly based on [pytorch-a3c](https://github.com/ikostrikov/pytorch-a3c).
 What's difference between this repo and pytorch-a3c:

 - compatible to Mujoco envionments